 What is AirTag?

-This appears to be Apple's answer to the Tile range of products.
+The product appears to be Apple's answer to the Tile range of products.
 It could take the form of a sticker which you apply to whatever you want to track, but seems more likely to be a little circular disc with an Apple logo in the centre as indicated by assets that appeared in the iOS 13 beta (more on that below).

 - You link your AirTag to your iCloud account.